What is the Capital of Peru?

 The country has incredible biodiversity, from the Pacific coast’s arid plains to the Andes’ peaks and the tropical Amazon rainforest.
 Peru is the 19th largest country in the world and the third-largest country in South America.
 It’s also home to ancient civilizations such as Caral, Mochica, Nazca, Chimu, and the great Inca Empire.
-Each of these great civilizations had its capital or important cities.
+Each of these great civilizations had their own capitals or important cities.
 Nowadays, Peru is a multicultural country with many languages and ethnic races.

 The most important cities in Peru, historically, are Cusco and Lima.

-The old capital of Peru.- From the 14th Century to the 16th Century, the Incas dominated most South America.
-It was not only Peru; the Inca Empire, also known as Tawantinsuyo (the 4 provinces of the sun), dominated a vast territory from Colombia, Ecuador, Peru, Bolivia, Argentina, and north of Chile.
+The old capital of Peru, From the 14th century to the 16th century, the Inca culture dominated most of South America.
+It was not only Peru; the Inca Empire, also known as Tawantinsuyo (the 4 provinces of the sun), dominated a vast territory from Colombia, Ecuador, Peru, Bolivia, Argentina, and the north of Chile.
 Cusco was the center of this great empire and the most important city in South America.
 Nowadays, Cusco has the title of the historical capital of Peru.

-The new capital of Peru.- Lima city was founded by Francisco Pizarro, the conqueror of the Inca Empire, in 1535 as the City of Kings because its date of establishment is January 6th, the date of the Epiphany.
+The New Capital of Peru.- Lima City was founded by Francisco Pizarro, the Conqueror of the Inca Empire.
+In 1535, Lima was founded as the City of Kings because its date of establishment was January 6th, the date of the Epiphany.
 The name was soon abandoned, and Lima became the city’s first choice.

 Where is the capital of Peru Located?